graphery/graphane-doc/src/guide/index.md

 outline: deep
 ---

-# User Guide
+# Quick Star

-Graphane (is a **micro-framework** that provides designers and developers with a simple tool for creating interactive and customizable graphics, diagrams, and visualizations.
+Graphane is a **micro-framework** that provides designers and developers with a simple tool for creating interactive and customizable graphics, diagrams, and visualizations.
 It combines the convenience of **web components**, compatible with the most popular frameworks, a complete system of **templates** based in directives, and a robust, high-performance library.